JoshG-IT/JoshG-IT/Infrastructure/Projects/az-ad.md

 | **Allow RDP for HR** | Enable remote login | Domain users can RDP into CLIENT01 |
 ---
 ## Fun Step – “Desktop Image added”
-**" Before applying GPOs, users log in and put a image on a desktop ”**.
+**" Before applying GPOs, users can log in and put a image on a desktop.
+If you don't do this step remove it from the description. ”**.
 After policies apply, they can still see the file but **can’t set it as wallpaper**, showing how Group Policy overrides local control.
 ---
 ## Screenshots